StronzLabs/Stronzflix/README.md

 # Stronzflix

 Stronzflix is an open-source application for streaming multimedia content.
-The application is natively compiled and can be run on various platforms.
+The application is natively compiled and can be run on a variety of platforms.
 Although only the platforms listed below are currently supported, the development team is working to extend support to other platforms in the future.

 Learn more on  [the official website](https://bonfra04.github.io/Stronzflix/).